twosigma/waiter/token-syncer/README.md

 1. Loads all tokens on each cluster.
 1. Determines the latest version of the tokens using the token etags.
 1. Perform the sync operations using following cases:
+    1. Report a conflict in sync if the token roots are different.
     1. Update all clusters with stale tokens to the latest token.
     1. Hard-deletes tokens on all clusters once all clusters agree that a token has been soft-deleted.